Guiiix/qubes-ansible/README.md

 # You may want to assign devices to your qubes
 admin.vm.device.pci.Assign       * mgmtvm @tag:created-by-mgmtvm allow target=dom0

-# You may want to allow to clone some template to create StandaloneVMs or new TemplateVMs
-admin.vm.volume.CloneFrom        * mgmtvm debian-13-xfce         allow target=dom0
-admin.vm.volume.CloneFrom        * mgmtvm fedora-42-xfce         allow target=dom0

 # =============
 # Proxy Plugin